loadout-ink/splat2-calc/README.md

 To ease development, you can use the `gulp serve` command to build the project, start a webserver, and rebuild the project whenever a file changes in the project.

+The webserver runs at localhost:8080 by default.